GSA/codeinventory-metadata-generator/README.md

-# Project Metadata Generator
+# CodeInventory Metadata Generator

-Generates a project metadata JSON file that can be used to build an organization-wide code inventory.
+Generates a project metadata YAML or JSON file that can be used to build an organization-wide code inventory.